Shri Vinoba Bhave Civil Hospital: Awards and accolades

-Medical Education
+Medical education

-The Central Government has set up a Medical College named NAMO Medical Education & Research Institute in the vicinity of the hospital.
+The Central Government has set up a Medical College named NAMO Medical Education and Research Institute in the vicinity of the hospital.
 The foundation stone was laid by the Honourable Prime Minister of India Shri Narendra Modi on 19 January 2019.

 The first batch of 150 students for MBBS undergraduate course commenced on 16 August 2019.
 The college is affiliated to Veer Narmad South Gujarat University.

 Postgraduate Medical Education

 Since 2016, the hospital has been imparting medical postgraduate training to doctors through Diploma courses in various specialities, recognized by the College of Physicians & Surgeons of Mumbai.